About this place

 What you'll find here

 Practical, detailed guides to train routes across Europe and North America — with real prices, booking advice, and the kind of information that actually helps you decide whether a journey is worth taking and how to take it well.
-We cover the economics of rail passes, the difference between operators, and the things worth knowing before you board.
+I cover the economics of rail passes, the difference between operators, and the things worth knowing before you board.

 Essays on slow travel as a practice — not as an aesthetic pose, but as a genuine argument about what makes a trip worth having.
-We're interested in the philosophy of travel: why we go, what we're looking for, what we actually find.
+I'm interested in the philosophy of travel: why we go, what we're looking for, what we actually find.

 Culinary travel, because food is the most direct way into a place.
 The market in Bologna, the coffee ritual in Vienna, the particular pastry that only exists in one city and nowhere else — these are not distractions from travel.
 They are the travel.